 In addition to there being a real live pandemic on our hands, we have also suffered from the mental side of the pandemic as far as the restrictions that have been put in place in the fear that many of us have developed over the past year.
-The difficult thing about a respiratory virus is you cannot see it impact our lives and make changes for us.
-So, unless you or a family member had gotten sick over the past year then you may not have even noticed the impact that the coronavirus has had in our lives.
+The difficult thing about a respiratory virus is that you cannot see it impact our lives and make changes.
+So, unless you or a family member had gotten sick over the past year, then you may not have even noticed the impact that the coronavirus has had in our lives.
 As a result, much of our concern over issues related to the virus are mental rather than physical.

-Now that there appears to be a light at the end of the tunnel as far as the pandemic is concerned we can start to think about returning to more normal circumstances.
-One of the interesting conversations that I have with family and friends is what aspects of the pandemic will we take with us as we move forward in life in which aspects will be ready to leave behind?
+Now that there appears to be a light at the end of the tunnel as far as the pandemic is concerned, we can start to think about returning to more normal circumstances.
+One of the interesting conversations that I have with family and friends is what aspects of the pandemic we will take with us as we move forward in life; in which aspects will we be ready to leave behind?
 These are the big questions that we as a society and more locally here in the Houston area will begin to ask ourselves.
-As much as most of us want to get back to our normal lives there will undoubtedly be some transition inherent in this process.
+As much as most of us want to get back to our normal lives, there will undoubtedly be some transition inherent in this process.

 Zoom and its influence within family law

-In the great battle between doing nothing and doing something, I am a big believer in most people's desire to do something being overtaken by the status quo.
-Meaning, if you know that you need to go run an errand or do something for work you are much more likely to procrastinate until something becomes essential.
-We see this happen in the world of family law when people just like you delay learning more about the divorce process because it is more comfortable to do nothing.
+In the great battle between doing nothing and doing something, I believe the status quo overtakes most people's desire to do something.
+Meaning, if you know that you need to run an errand or do something for work, you are much more likely to procrastinate until something becomes essential.
+This happens in family law when people like you delay learning more about the divorce process because it is more comfortable doing nothing.

 I like to think of it like this: staying in a bad marriage rather than getting a divorce is similar to a baby staying in their dirty diaper.
-If you'll pardon the somewhat stinky comparison, staying in a bad marriage may smell bad at times and maybe uncomfortable but it's your mess and you're familiar with it.
+If you pardon the somewhat stinky comparison, staying in a bad marriage may smell bad at times and may be uncomfortable, but it's your mess, and you're familiar with it.
 There is some discomfort to having change occur in your life.
 Any parent who has changed a few thousand diapers knows exactly what I'm talking about.
-A baby cries when they have a dirty diaper but will sometimes cry even more when you try to change it.
+A baby cries when they have a dirty diaper but will sometimes cry even more when changing it.

-Us grownups are not too different from the baby who wants nothing more than comfort and security.
-Even if you are convinced that you will someday need a divorce the reality is that you may have been putting off the conversation with an experienced family law attorney because even your bad marriage is more comfortable than the idea of ending it.
-Then last year when the pandemic hit you had even more of a reason to stay inside and not seek counsel about this very important subject.
-After all: we were told that we were being patriotic by staying home and staying safe.
+Us grownups are not too different from the baby, who wants nothing more than comfort and security.
+Even if you are convinced that you will someday need a divorce, the reality is that you may have been putting off the conversation with an experienced family law attorney because even your bad marriage is more comfortable than the idea of ending it.
+Then last year, when the pandemic hit, you had even more of a reason to stay inside and not seek counsel about this crucial subject.
+After all: we were told that we were patriotic by staying home and staying safe.

-However, as a generation that takes advantage of technology more than any other before our own, we've also come to find out that not being able to meet with someone in person is no excuse for a business not getting done.
-Rather, being able to meet with an attorney using zoom is one of the most widely used applications of technology by our attorneys here at the Law Office of Bryan Fagan.
+However, as a generation that takes advantage of technology more than any other before our own, we've also come to find out that not meeting with someone in person is no excuse for a business not getting done.
+Rather, meeting with an attorney using zoom is one of the most widely used technology applications by our attorneys here at the Law Office of Bryan Fagan.
 The truth is we were using zoom-like technologies for virtual consultations long before COVID-19.
-However, utilizing this technology became a necessity as in-person meetings were not possible or desirable for most people last year.
+However, utilizing this technology became necessary as in-person meetings were impossible or desirable for most people last year.

 It is an absolute necessity to speak to multiple family law attorneys before beginning a divorce or child custody case.
-You can only hire one attorney to represent you in your divorce or child custody case but you want to be able to get the impression of an opinion of multiple attorneys before beginning your case.
+You can only hire one attorney to represent you in your divorce or child custody case.
+Still, you want to get the impression of the opinion of multiple attorneys before beginning your case.
 As a result, you should maximize your time and seek out consultations with attorneys whenever and wherever you can.
 That used to mean getting in your car is driving around Houston to speak with attorneys.

-However, given the technology available to us using programs like zoom we can avoid jumping in the car and can perform these operations at home using only an Internet connection.
-Speaking to an experienced family law attorney has to be one of the most essential steps you should undertake before beginning your divorce for the child custody case.
+However, given the technology available to us using programs like zoom, we can avoid jumping in the car and perform these operations at home using only an Internet connection.
+Speaking to an experienced family law attorney has to be one of the essential steps you should undertake before beginning your divorce for the child custody case.
 Different attorneys will tell you different things about your case.
-Different attorneys will charge you different amounts representing your period all of these are important bits of information together before jumping into a contested family law case.
+Different attorneys will charge you different amounts representing your period; all of these are important bits of information together before jumping into a contested family law case.

 Don't get me wrong: our attorneys are more than happy to talk with you in person, over the phone, or using zoom.
-We know that some people are more comfortable using different types of technology and others want to be able to meet with us face to face.
-We want you to know that we are available using any of these mediums to get to know you better and to provide you with information about family law in Texas.
-However, zoom as functioned very well for our office and our clients both during the consultative process and during a family law case itself.
+We know that some people are more comfortable using different types of technology, and others want to meet face-to-face.
+We want you to know that we can use any of these mediums to get to know you better and provide you with information about family law in Texas.
+However, zoom functioned very well for our office and our clients during the consultative process and during a family law case.

 Using Zoom to attend mediation

 Typically and historically, mediation is held in person at the mediator's office.
 In a way, this is an ideal setup for mediation because it forces everyone to be focused on a singular task.
-We literally cannot be in more than one place at a time and so when you are at a mediator's office attending mediation you are forced to focus on the task at hand to a certain extent.
-It is also nice to be able to talk with your attorney and get to know him or her even better than you did previously.
-The interesting part about family law cases is that there are times during your case where it is very quiet and you and your attorney may not have seen each other in person for many weeks.
+We literally cannot be in more than one place at a time, and so when you are at a mediator's office attending mediation, you are forced to focus on the task at hand to a certain extent.
+It is also nice to talk with your attorney and get to know them even better than you did previously.
+The interesting part about family law cases is that there are times during your case where it is tranquil, and you and your attorney may not have seen each other in person for many weeks.
 Mediation allows both of you 2 acclimate yourselves to one another again and prepare, if necessary, for a trial.

-For obvious reasons, last year people were not all that excited to attend mediation in person.
-As a result, attorneys in mediators had to become more flexible when it comes to being able to utilize virtual services like zoom to get mediation done.
+For obvious reasons, last year, people were not all that excited to attend mediation in person.
+As a result, attorneys in mediators had to become more flexible when utilizing virtual services like zoom to get mediation done.
 To an extent, this was a fairly big departure from normal mechanisms as far as holding mediation.
-Many agreements immediate would mandate that all parties be present for mediation to occur.
-This meant that unless you were serving overseas in the military you would need to fly in or ask very nicely of the opposing party to be able to attend by phone or by the virtual conference.
+Many agreements immediately would mandate that all parties be present for mediation to occur.
+This meant that unless you were serving overseas in the military, you would need to fly in or ask very nicely of the opposing party to attend by phone or by the virtual conference.

 However, just because your opposing party may want to hold mediation over zoom does not mean that you necessarily have to agree to it.
-While a preference resume may have held sway during the pandemic the further we get from the pandemic the less and fewer concerns over illness in sickness become when it comes to doing things in person.
-There will be more important issues for you to face in your case but this is still one where you will need to work closely with your opposing party to coordinate your efforts and to make sure that both of you have an opportunity to make the most out of your opportunities to mediate the case.
+While a preference resume may have held sway during the pandemic, the further we get from the pandemic, the fewer and fewer concerns over illness in sickness become when it comes to doing things in person.
+There will be more important issues for you to face in your case, but this is still one where you will need to work closely with your opposing party to coordinate your efforts and to make sure that both of you have an opportunity to make the most out of your opportunities to mediate the case.

 Using Zoom to answer discovery requests

 this is one of the more advantageous ways to use technology as far as I'm concerned.
 Discovery requests are typically sent out by both parties to a family law case in the period either leading up to temporary orders hearing or immediately after.
 He will be asked to answer questions, provide information and documents regarding your family's lowercase.
-This way, both sides will understand the arguments of the other party and will be better prepared to begin negotiations for final orders.
+This way, both sides will understand the other party's arguments and be better prepared to begin negotiations for final orders.

-Again, zoom offers advantages when it comes to communication where phone meetings leave something to be desired.
-Being able to see it person's face and your voice more clearly makes a somewhat tedious process more palatable for everyone involved.
-I am not an expert at interpersonal communication but I believe something significant is lost when you cannot see the other person's face while communicating with him or her.
-Zoom saves you time and invariably will save you money if it can help you avoid making mistakes in the area of responding to discovery requests.
+Again, zoom offers advantages in communication, where phone meetings leave something to be desired.
+Seeing the person's face and your voice more clearly makes a somewhat tedious process more palatable for everyone involved.
+I am not an expert at interpersonal communication, but I believe something significant is lost when you cannot see the other person's face while communicating with them.
+Zoom saves you time and invariably will save you money if it can help you avoid making mistakes in responding to discovery requests.

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material presented in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material presented in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as about the changing circumstances your family may encounter by filing a divorce or child custody case.
+These consultations are a great way for you to learn more about the world of Texas family law and the changing circumstances your family may encounter by filing a divorce or child custody case.